mia-platform/documentation/docs/development_suite/identity-and-access-management/service-account-management.md

 <!-- TODO: SCREENSHOT OF COMPANY ADD SA MODAL -->

-The the Service Account creation process will require the following information:
+The Service Account creation process will require the following information:
 - Name: a human-readable name to identify the Service Account
 - Role: the Company Role to be assigned to the Service Account
 - Authentication method: it is necessary to verify the identity of the Service Account and can be of two types <!-- TODO: SCREENSHOT OF THE DIFFERENT FLOWS -->
     - `client_secret_basic`: the Service Account authenticates by presenting its `client_id` and `client_secret` in the Authorization header of the request, in the format `Authorization: Basic <base64 encoded client_id:client_secret>`.
-The server then decodes the header and validates the credentials against its records to authenticate the client.
+The Console then decodes the header and validates the credentials against its records to authenticate the client.
     - `private_key_jwt`: the Service Account authenticates by signing a JWT (JSON Web Token) using its private key.
 The client includes a JWT in the `Authorization` header of the request, with specific claims set to appropriate values.
-The server then verifies the JWT by validating the signature using the client's public key, and checking that the claims are valid and match its records.
+The server then verifies the JWT by validating the signature using the client public key, and checking that the claims are valid and match its records.

-For further information on how to perform OAuth2 compliant client credential flows, check out the [Client Credentials Service documentation](../../runtime_suite/client-credentials/configuration.md)
+For further information on how to perform OAuth2 compliant client credential flows, check out the [Client Credentials Service documentation](../../runtime_suite/client-credentials/usage.md)

 ### Editing a Service Account Role